opensearch-project/documentation-website/_clients/java.md

 ## Initializing the client with SSL and TLS enabled

 This code example uses basic credentials that come with the default OpenSearch configuration.
-If you’re using the Java client with your own OpenSearch cluster, be sure to change the code to use your own credentials.
+If you’re using the Java client with your own OpenSearch cluster, be sure to change the code so that it uses your own credentials.

 The following sample code initializes a client with SSL and TLS enabled: